|

 Introduction and Sources

-"During a happy period of more than fourscore years,
+a happy period of more than fourscore years, the

-virtue and abilities of Nerva, Trajan, Hadrian, and
+and abilities of Nerva, Trajan, Hadrian, and the two

-afterwards, from the death of Marcus Antoninus, to
+death of Marcus Antoninus, to deduce the most

-remembered and is still felt by the nations of the
+still felt by the nations of the earth." [[1]]

 all Edward Gibbon's famous dicta about his vast